apache/geode-examples/queries/README.md

 `gfsh` can also be used to issue queries.

+1. If you have not already installed Geode, the build step will have installed a `gfsh` executable for you at a path relative to the current working directory within a versioned directory:

+        ../build/apache-geode-<version>/bin/gfsh

+    You can use this relative path to invoke gfsh by substituting the appropriate `<version>`.

-1. Start `gfsh` and connect to the cluster:
+2. Start `gfsh` and connect to the cluster:

         $ gfsh
         ...
         gfsh>connect --locator=127.0.0.1[10334]

-2. The quantity of entries may be observed with `gfsh`:
+3. The quantity of entries may be observed with `gfsh`:

         gfsh>describe region --name=example-region